COS301-SE-2025/Gamified-Financial-Visualizer/README.md

 🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩

 <h2 align="center">Project Overview </h2>
-Gamified Financial Visualizer transforms financial literacy into a game-like experience using AI, AR/VR, and real-time data.
-Users track spending, set goals, and explore 3D financial environments while receiving personalized insights from AI coaches.
-The platform promotes social accountability through challenges and milestones, with secure, read-only integrations to South African banks and crypto wallets.
-Built for web and mobile, with future support for VR/AR devices.
+The Gamified Financial Visualizer is a cross-platform solution that leverages AR and AI to reimagine financial literacy as an engaging, game-like experience.
+Designed for digitally native users— particularly those interested in financial management —the platform makes budgeting, saving, investing, and spending management interactive and accessible.  <br>
+Aligned with EPI-USE's strategic goals, the solution integrates advanced AI and Machine learning to analyse transactions data and provide real-time, personalized financial advice contextualized to local realities.
+Users can explore financial goals through immersive AR environments, engage with AI financial coaches, and navigate 3D “financial worlds.”
+A built-in community layer promotes social accountability through group challenges, shared milestones, and peer encouragement.
+The platform supports mobile and web access, with future expansion planned for AR-enabled devices.

 🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩
 <h2 align="center">📛 GitHub Badges</h2>